choras-org/AssaVrijdag/README.md

 Here you can list your 3 proposals for improving CHORAS.
 Out of the box ideas are welcome!

-- Proposal 1:
+- Proposal 1: Make clear the which axes are which.
+For example, when you hover over an axis, you see that it is the x-axis.
-- Proposal 2:
+- Proposal 2: Simulation length could use some more information.
-- Proposal 3:
+- Proposal 3: The tab says "app" with a lightning icon.
+Can you make it your own logo?
+- Proposal 4: The export of the "parameters_simulation_1.csv" does not include the frequency bands.

 ## Functionality issues

 Please list any functionality issues you found:

-- Issue 1
+- Issue 1: When positioning the source/receiver the value can sometimes shoot back to the previous value.
 - Issue 2
 - ...